-- No statistically significant differences were found at the significance level of (0.05) among sample members' opinions on the first axis, as regards the gender variable. - No statistically significant differences were found at the significance level of (0.05) among sample
+- No statistically significant differences were found at the significance level of (0.05) among sample members' opinions on the first axis, as regards the years of experience variable. - No statistically significant differences were found at the significance level of (0.05) among sample

-- No statistically significant differences were found at the significance level of (0.05) among sample members' opinions on the questionnaire's axes, as regards the gender variable.
+- members' opinions on the second axis, as regards the years of experience variable. - No statistically significant differences were found at the significance level of (0.05) among sample members' opinions on the questionnaire's axes, as regards the years of experience variable.